Openings in the Upper Lip and Roof of the Mouth (Cleft Lip and Cleft Palate) in Newborns: What to Know

 What are the causes?

-A cleft palate happens when the roof of the mouth does not fuse properly.
-The front or back part of the palate may be open at birth.
-In severe cases, both parts of the palate are open.
+A cleft palate happens when the roof of the mouth doesn't close.
+The front, back, or both parts may be open.

 What increases the risk?